kralo/revolt-usb-automation-python/README.md

 revolt-usb-automation-python
 ============================

-Python example to control wireless 433MHz power outlets
+Python example to control wireless 433MHz power outlets.
+There also exists a [Java-Implementation](https://github.com/pfichtner/revolt-usb-automation-java) by @pfichtner .

 The Pearl / revolt PX-1672 and PX-1674 is a package with a power outlet that be controlled remotely via 433 MHz RF and a USB dongle.